Key dates

 - $5,000 per year of study upon successful completion of the academic year (paid to you)

-- one guaranteed placement at a Ministry office during the practicum block course with additional $1,500 payment paid before the placement starts
+- one guaranteed placement at a Ministry of Education office during the practicum block course with an additional $1,500 payment paid during the placement

 - strengthened support for Māori scholarship recipients by connecting you with a network of our Māori speech language therapists and allowing greater flexibility in your placement experience